-There’s no denying the best part of biting into a chicken tender is sinking your teeth into that crunchy, golden batter.
+There's no denying the best part of biting into a chicken tender is sinking your teeth into that crunchy, golden batter.
 But, all too often, the chicken itself leaves much to be desired.
 Such a tragedy.
-At last, take heart in knowing this Southern Fried Chicken Strip Recipe is not only as authentic as they come but guaranteed to fulfill every last one of your comfort food cravings.
+At last, take heart in knowing this Southern Fried Chicken Strip Recipe has great, big flavor in every single bite and is guaranteed to fulfill every last one of your comfort food cravings.

 Producing a chicken tender that's as good on the inside as it is on the outside came down to four simple factors: